paladin-t/bitty/docs/documents/manual.md

 	* `music`: the `Music` resource
 	* `loop`: `true` for loop, otherwise plays once
 	* `fade`: the fade in time in seconds
-	* `pos`: real number, the specific position in seconds to start from; only affects MP3, OGG, WAV, FLAC, and some MOD formats
+	* `pos`: real number, the specific position in seconds to start from; affects MP3, OGG, WAV, FLAC, and some MOD formats
 * `stop(music[, fade])`: stops the specific `Music` resource
 	* `music`: the `Music` resource
 	* `fade`: the fade out time in seconds